dhruvpar09/DhruvP_BlueStampPortfolio/index.md

 ## Retro Arcade Console
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6TELPC9OSp4" title="Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My starter project was the Retro Arcade Console.
 This console simulates multiple retro video games via a CPU soldered onto a motherboard.
 When the user presses one of the six buttons on the console, (excluding the on/off button) the CPU identifies the button that has been pressed, and then accordingly changes the game environment.
-It then instructs the LCD screens on what to display in order to reflect this change.
+It then informs the LCD screens regarding what to display in order to reflect this change.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.